RadicalxChange/www/src/site/kiosk/blog/2020-12-22_cost_monopoly.md

 _“En 1904 le Monopoly était anticapitaliste !
 Avec [@RadxChange](https://twitter.com/RadxChange), il le redevient !”_

 _“In 1904 Monopoly was anti-capitalist.
-With @RadxChange, it reverts to it.”_
+With @RadxChange, it reverts to it!”_

 ## The History of Monopoly